jackslab/2021_Burger_et_al_scRNAseq/README.md

 Raw data can be accessed with GEO: GSE164177

 If there are any technical problems or questions, please submit an "Issue".

+To reproduce clonotype clustering, please see "S4A" of the figures notebook.